-A member of staff may be able to play a significant part in the early detection of abuse.
+Any member of staff is able to play a significant role in the early detection of abuse.
 Correct procedures as outlined in DENI's Circular (Safeguarding and Child Protection in Schools: A Guide for Schools - 2017/04) should be followed as outlined in the Child Protection Policy:

-- the member of staff should immediately inform the Designated Teacher - the Designated Teacher must inform / consult with Social Services and / or the PSNI - no member of staff should take on the role of investigator.
-This is the responsibility of Social Services and the PSNI - staff should give the pupil time to talk without probing, record exactly what the pupil says and not promise to keep secrets.
+- The member of staff should immediately inform the Designated Teacher - The Designated Teacher must inform / consult with Social Services and / or the PSNI - No member of staff should take on the role of investigator.
+This is the responsibility of Social Services and the PSNI - Staff should give the student time to talk without probing, record exactly what the student says and not promise to keep secrets.

 Confidentiality cannot be promised to any student when abuse is suspected.
-The pupils will also be reassured that she will be supported.
+The students will also be reassured that she will be supported.